 She would go on to write about the community pie social (which raised $18.00 and was given to the town minister Mr. Bishop), the singing school (which was progressing favourably), that Mr. Ogilvie purchased a fine cow, and that a lost boat was found at Ogilvie’s Wharf and hopefully returned to its owner.

 These little snippets tell of a quiet, ordinary, 19th century Nova Scotia community where everyone knows each other’s business.
 Through her column, Theresa gave the outside world a glimpse into Burlington as a community.

 This all changed two years after the death of her husband when a lonely Theresa married William Robinson in December 1902.
 Her family hated the man and thought that he was only interested in her land and inheritance; being independent, Theresa refused to sign over any rights to her farm or property.
 Her life became turbulent and ended with a court case, her murder, dismemberment, the killing of all the farm livestock, and burning down of the farm house.

 William Robinson was assumed guilty and immediately tried and hung for the murder (and was the last man to be hanged in Kings County).
-Letters found a century later have since added voice, character, complexity, and dimension to this small town farming mother and the days leading up to her death.
+Letters found a century later [link no longer available] have since added voice, character, complexity, and dimension to this small town farming mother and the days leading up to her death.